callstack/react-native-testing-library/website/docs/HowShouldIQuery.md

 ### Query variant

-The query variant describes the return type of the query and is also an implicit assertion on the number of matching elements.
+The query variants describe the expected number (and timing) of matching elements, so differ in their return type.

 | Variant    | Assertion                     | Return type                                | Is Async? |
 | ---------- | ----------------------------- | ------------------------------------------ | --------- |